specktakel/hierarchical_nu/README.md

 This will make and install CmdStan in the `~/.cmdstan` directory.

+### A note on updating existing code

+For a clean install, be aware that some calculations are cached in your local working directory when your run the code.
+Please delete any files in `.cache/` and the necessary calculations will be re-run as you go along.

 ## Examples

 You can find some example notebooks stored as markdown files in the `examples/` directory.
 To run these notebooks, use the [jupytext](https://github.com/mwouts/jupytext) package to open the markdown files.